elephantscale/es-training-new/microservices/slides/microservices-spring-boot.md

 ---

-## Let’s Get Started with Spring Boot
+## Let's Get Started with Spring Boot

  * Using the Spring Boot CLI as a command-line tool